leonardothehuman/sf2000_multicore/README.md

 Since the space for storing the loader is very limited, I had to sacrifice the stub loader's logging.

-To distinguish between a GBA rom and a stub, this version of multicore uses the case of the extension, if the extension is .gBa (case sensitive) it's a stub, if not it is a GBA rom (or a legacy stub)
+To distinguish between a GBA rom and a stub, this version of multicore uses the size of the file, files with up to 251 bytes are stubs, bigger files are roms

 ## Status
 Some cores build and work well, others build and have issues (no sound, slowness, etc.), some build but do not currently work, and others do not build at all.
 For current information on the state of each core, please see the [spreadsheet](https://docs.google.com/spreadsheets/d/1BDPqLwRcY2cN7tObuyW7RzLw8oGyY9XGLS1D4jLgz2Q/edit?usp=sharing).